zplayads/FAQ/FAQ_EN.md

 |Android| Native Managed Rendering|5C5419C7-A2DE-88BC-A311-C3E7A646F6AF|0246FB55-3042-9F29-D4AB-21C6349EEE83|
 |Android|Native Self Rendering|5C5419C7-A2DE-88BC-A311-C3E7A646F6AF|BB8452AD-06E7-140B-00DC-FD6CB6B40FAA|

 2. If you have integrated our SDK and launched your app successfully, please check the App ID and Ad Unit ID.
-You'll find the ID on the [AdUnit Management](https://sellers.zplayads.com/#/ad/placeList/) page;
+You'll find the ID on the "[AdUnit Management](https://sellers.zplayads.com/#/ad/placeList/)" page;
 3. If your App ID and Ad Unit ID are both right, please check the status of your app and ad unit;
 4. If the status of your app and ad unit are both approved, please check the OS version of your device.
 We do not support very old os versions (iOS < 9.0 or Android < 4.0);
 5. If you were still not able to get any ads, please contact us at service@atmosplay.com to get help;